 The History Of The Medieval Saxon Fortified Churches In Transylvania

-So it is that an estimated number of 250 to 300 such imposing structures (referred to as ‘Kirchenburgen’ in German) were erected throughout the High and Late Middle Ages on Transylvanian soil, most notably in contemporary Sibiu (Hermannstadt), Brașov (Kronstadt), and Mureș (Mieresch) counties.
-Nowadays, approximately 150 well preserved fortified settlements of this sort can by visited by tourists.
+So it is that an estimated number of 250 to 300 such architectural structures (referred to as ‘Kirchenburgen’ in German) were built throughout the High and Late Middle Ages on Transylvanian soil, most notably in contemporary Sibiu (Hermannstadt), Brașov (Kronstadt), and Mureș (Mieresch) counties.
+Nowadays, approximately 150 well preserved fortified settlements of this sort can by visited by tourists from all around the world.

-Some of these impressive Saxon architectural monuments were subsequently listed as UNESCO World Heritage Sites during the early 1990s.
+Some of these impressive historical monuments had been subsequently listed as UNESCO World Heritage Sites during the early 1990s.
 Those which made it to the UNESCO list of ‘Villages with fortified churches in Transylvania’ are the following ones (listed in Standard German, Transylvanian Saxon dialect, and Romanian):

 Documentation sources and external links: